wangjunicode/ScriptTemplateToolkit/README.md

 ### Template
 - Templates in the path "ScriptTemplateToolkit/Templates" provide reference to you to create your style script templates.

+- The format of copyright statement in the templates reference from the [U.S. Copyright Office](https://www.copyright.gov/).

 ## Preview
 - ScriptTemplateEditor.